Best Multigenerational Vacation Ideas

 2. Beach vacation

 There are a couple of options for a multigenerational beach vacation.
-Families can stay at a resort, or rent a house (or houses) on the beach.
+Families can stay at a resort, or rent a house on the beach.
 If renting a house, make sure everyone has their own room, and if possible, their own bathroom as well.
 Renting a house with family allows for a lot of flexibility regarding meals, activities, and schedules.

 When choosing a beach destination, pay attention to access for everyone.
 Can elderly family members with mobility issues access the beach?
 How far will everyone have to travel?
 Will everyone need their own car?
 Who will bring what?
 There’s no need for everyone to pack games, towels, etc. Have a conversation ahead of time and delegate different packing tasks to everyone.